tallcoleman/heading-word-counter/readme.md

 const textEncapsulators = [raw`\[`, raw`\]`];
 ```

+(`raw` is used in the script as a concise alias for [`String.raw`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/raw))

 ## Uninstalling the Script

-To remove the script:

-1. Delete the script using the script editor

-2. Using the menu on the left of the script editor, go to the Triggers pane (alarm clock icon).
-Delete the trigger listed on the pane using the three-dot menu on its right.

-3. Go to [myaccount.google.com/permissions](https://myaccount.google.com/permissions) and remove the project from your permissions list.
-The project will have the name you gave it in step 3 of the installation.
-If you did not rename the project, it will be named 'Untitled project'.
-Select "REMOVE ACCESS" to remove the permissions for the script.
+The easiest way to completely remove the script, including its triggers and permissions, is to go to the "Overview" menu in the script editor (`(i)` icon), and then select "Delete Project Forever" at the top-right of the page (trash can icon).

+If you are using other scripts in your document, you can simply delete the script code and remove its triggers in the "Triggers" menu of the script editor (clock icon).
+You should be able to determine the correct triggers to remove based on the function column:

+* `onOpenActions` for the trigger that runs when the document is opened or reloaded
+* `runCount` for the trigger that runs every minute (if it hasn't already been removed by the timeout)

-## Google Apps Script Permisions (Why does Google say this script is unsafe?)
+## Google Apps Script Permissions (Why does Google say this script is unsafe?)
 Google Apps use the same security system for scripts that you write (or copy in) yourself and add-ons created by third parties.
 The permissions system is therefore designed to be very cautious so that users do not give third parties unintended permissions for their Google Account.

 The permissions used by the script are required for the following reasons: